Binge Drinking: When Does it Become a Problem?

 Request Call Back

-In simple terms binge drinking is drinking vastly excessive quantities of alcohol in a short space of time to get drunk.
+Binge drinking is drinking excessive quantities of alcohol in a short space of time to experience the positive effects of alcohol.

-But the Office for National Statistics (ONS) claim it is having more than eight units for men and more than six units for women.
+The Office for National Statistics (ONS) states that binge drinking is drinking more than eight units for men and more than six units for women.

-(one unit is the equivalent of one third of a pint of normal strength beer, or half a glass of red wine, or one 25ml single measure of whisky)
+(one unit is the equivalent of one-third of a pint of normal strength beer, half a glass of red wine, or one 25ml single measure of whisky)

 .